 There's not a special 'anti-shedding food' available yet, but feeding your GSD a high quality dog food rich in nutrients and light on the fillers is definitely worth planning for.
 Keeping your dog healthy overall is of course the idea, but a diet rich in Omega-3 and Omega-6 fatty acids is known to help when it comes to shedding in check and their coat in optimal condition.

 Exercise & Hydration

 It's always a great idea to make sure your dog is getting enough exercise to keep them in the best physical and mental shape.
-Plenty of walks and ample opportunity to run around is the best, of course things like the Fi Collar can help you to track this exercise and make sure they're getting enough on a daily basis.
+Plenty of walks and ample opportunity to run around is the best.
+Of course, things like the Fi Collar can help you track this exercise and make sure they're getting enough on a daily basis.
 Make sure they're provided enough fresh water throughout the day too with increased activity to keep them properly hydrated.

 Grooming & Bathing

 That beautiful coat doesn't come easy!
 GSD fur requires a lot of upkeep.
 You should aim to brush them 3-4 times per week, but once per day is even better to reduce the amount of fur around your home.
 Luckily, in terms of bathing, GSD's are better off with fewer baths, so a bath every 3-4 months should do the trick.

 If you keep up with their brushing, bathing, and nail trims, you may not need to bring them to the groomer since they don't typically need trims, but groomers can help remove mats in the fur if you've neglected your brushing sessions.